Adele Diamond: Early life and education

-Diamond did her PhD graduate work at Harvard University (graduating in 1983), with a four-year NSF Graduate Fellowship for those thought to have outstanding research promise and a three-year Danforth Graduate Fellowship for those committed to university teaching.
+Diamond did her PhD graduate work at Harvard University (graduating in 1983), with a four-year NSF Graduate Fellowship and a three-year Danforth Graduate Fellowship.

-Although officially a PhD candidate in Psychology, she spent her first four years of graduate school working primarily in Anthropology (under John and Bea Whiting and Bob LeVine) and Sociology (under Christopher Jencks); this made sense because from 1972-1986, the department at Harvard was formally the Department of Psychology and Social Relations, which at least attempted to maintain interdisciplinary relationships between psychologists, sociologists, and anthropologists.
-At that time, Harvard had an NIMH-funded Pre-doctoral Training Program in Cross-Cultural Psychological Research and the program awarded Diamond three years of funding for her dissertation: one year to prepare to go into the field, one year to go anywhere in the world to do the research (she chose the South Pacific because it seemed the most idyllic), and one year to write up the results.
-People were very enthusiastic about her thesis topic: "Is the need to be master of your fate intrinsically human or a product of Western culture?"
+Although officially a PhD candidate in Psychology, she spent her first four years of graduate school working primarily in anthropology and sociology. at the time the department was formally the Department of Psychology and Social Relations, which attempted to maintain interdisciplinary relationships between psychologists, sociologists, and anthropologists.
+At that time, Harvard had an NIMH-funded Pre-doctoral Training Program in Cross-Cultural Psychological Research and the program awarded Diamond three years of funding for her dissertation: one year to prepare to go into the field, one year to go anywhere in the world to do the research (she chose the South Pacific), and one year to write up the results.
+Her thesis topic was "Is the need to be master of your fate intrinsically human or a product of Western culture?"
 However, she didn't think she was coming up with a good way to study it and that the famous people advising her were not either.
 They seemed not to be concerned, saying, "Don't worry.
 You do great work."
-Not wanting to go and do poor science, Diamond returned the money for Years 2 and 3.
+Not wanting to go and do poor science, Diamond abandoned the topic and returned the money for Years 2 and 3.